Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Non-linear Signal Processing Theory

 The communication channel is modeled as a linear system, ignoring non-linearities.
 In fact, the channel can be non-linear as a sum of reflections from irregular surfaces or because of non-Gaussian interference in multi user scenarios.
 Moreover, surrounding rotating electric machinery generates impulses and atmospheric noise.
 Additionally, the receiver \ac{LNA} may also impose non-linearity to the passband signal.
-Finally, the \ac{ADC} with finite resolution introduces another quantization noise, in addition to non-linear clipping when non-ideal \ac{AGC} is considered.
+The \ac{ADC} with finite resolution introduces another quantization noise, in addition to non-linear clipping when non-ideal \ac{AGC} is considered.
+Finally, IQ imbalance is also another source of nonlinearity, which manifests due to the imperfect orthogonality between the inphase and quadrature components at the local oscillator \cite{rfImpairment}.
+Note that a $90^\circ$ phase shift is very hard to achieve in analog domain.
+Besides the IQ phase imbalance, there will also be gain mismatches due to the analog low pass filters at the inphase and quadrature, which are also difficult to match in the analog domain.
+In general, for wideband scenarios and even for 802.11ax where bandwidths exceed 100MHz, the IQ imbalance starts to depend on frequency, in which case nonlinearity would enforce itself as a natural phenomenon \cite{RFmmWave}.

 In general, as illustrated in \figref{fig:transceiver}, the transceiver can be modeled by a transmitter block that consumes bits and generates samples, an effective channel that summarizes the hardware and communication channel response, and a receiver block that extracts the information bits from the received sequence.
 Considering all the non-linear effects, the relation between the digital transmitted and received sequences $\ma{x}, \ma{y} \in \compl^{N\times 1}$ at the digital processing interface is defined by a non-linear transform $\ma{F}_h: \compl^N\rightarrow \compl^N $ such that